 Choosing to file a formal complaint launches an investigation into your claims.
 You will meet with an investigator who will hear your concerns, meet with the accused, collect documentation from all necessary sources, interview witnesses, and write a report of their findings.

 If you file a formal complaint, you will be referred to throughout the process as the complainant.
 The person(s) you file against will be called the respondent(s).
 Please click the corresponding link for information OCEM provides to:

-- Complaint Process for Employee Complainants and Respondents
+- Information about the Formal Complaint Process for Complainants and Respondents